 Most valuable private companies

-The world’s most valuable private company is China-based ByteDance, in the artificial intelligence category.
+The world’s most valuable private company is China-based ByteDance, which is in the artificial intelligence category.
 The company, which operates content platforms such as TikTok and Toutiao, reached a $140B valuation following an investment from Tiger Global Management in March 2020.
-The company raised a private equity round from China Internet Investment Fund in August 2018.
+The company most recently raised a private equity round from China Internet Investment Fund in August 2021.

 Unicorn company trends by category

 The most valuable fintech unicorn is Stripe, with a $95B valuation as of March 2021.
-In internet software & services, the most valuable unicorn is Canva ($40B, September 2021).
+We dig into how the payments company is capitalizing on the growth of e-commerce here.

-Thirty-eight private companies (4% of total unicorns) are considered “decacorns,” worth $10B+.
-Meanwhile, 24% of companies included in the global unicorn club are valued at exactly $1B.
+Fifty-four private companies (4.6% of total unicorns) fall within the next bracket — the “decacorns,” worth between $10B and $100B.
+Meanwhile, 23% of companies included in the global unicorn club are valued at exactly $1B.

-Since our last analysis in June 2021, the US has seen a slight decrease in its leading share of unicorns, now accounting for half of all unicorn startups (down from 51%).
-China, in second place (20%), held steady in the same time frame.
+Since our last analysis in March 2022, the US has grown its leading unicorn share by nearly 2 percentage points, accounting for slightly more than half of all unicorns (53.7%).
+China, in second place (14.9%), lost more than 1 percentage point of share over the same time frame.

 Unicorn club growth